 This blog is contributed by our data science & analytics recruiting team

-Are you considering a remote position?
-Or are you not sold on the idea of working from home?
-Wondering what to expect?
+If you are considering a remote position, are you wondering what to expect?
+Or are you not interested in the idea of working from home and prefer to go into the office?
 Today we wanted to discuss some of the benefits and challenges of working from home, as well as some questions to ask yourself (and ask your employer) when considering a remote position.

 Benefits vs. Challenges of Working from Home for Data Scientists